rngadam/uwh/specification.md

 ## Screen Layout
 ¨¨
-- Layout should be scoreboard and game timer at the top and selected team formation
+- Layout should be scoreboard and game time (countdown) at the top and selected team formation
 - as team formation can be different for either team, indicate formation for each team
 - pool (game area) at the center
 - Status table at the bottom.
 - game should start on load
 - Formation is randomly select for each team (3-3, 3-2-1, 2-2-2, etc)
+- Games have two periods of 12  minutes
 ---

 ## Features